Using Helmet Cams to Minimize Liability and Maximize Compensation

 - Provide a record of the accident if your injuries make it difficult to remember what happened

 Motorcycle helmets must meet U.S. DOT regulations and be clearly labeled as compliant.
 You can do modifications to your helmet as long as you don’t compromise the integrity of the shell.
 Most small helmet cams can be held in place with a tight band, a suction cup, or another method that doesn’t involve screws.

 If you consistently wear your helmet cam, you’ll always have a record of events during each ride.
 In case of an accident, you can hand off the video footage to your attorney.
 This type of video recording is considered to be admissible evidence.

 If necessary, your attorney can use the footage during settlement negotiations to prove both how and why you sustained your injuries.
 It can also be used in depositions or in a courtroom as evidence.
 The shock of seeing a motorcycle accident happen from the viewpoint of the victim can be incredibly powerful.

-The best motorcycle accident attorneys are very familiar with using helmet cams to minimize liability and maximize compensation.
+The motorcycle accident attorneys at Adamson Ahdoot are very familiar with using helmet cams to minimize liability and maximize compensation.
 The footage can make all the difference when pursuing a claim.
-If you’ve been the victim of a motorcycle accident, call Adamson Ahdoot at (877) 871-3265 today to schedule your free case evaluation.
+If you’ve been the victim of a motorcycle accident, call (877) 871-3265 to schedule a free case evaluation.